COSC3020/theoretical-sorting-IshitaPatel18/README.md

 Therefore, the Computer Science researcher that claims to have come up with a sorting algorithm that can sort arbitrary elements in $O(n)$ time based on comparisons of two elements at a time would not be correct based on the n*log(n) time complexity for any comparison based sorting algorithm.

+Sources: Slide 45 from the sorting powerpoint slides.